hphelion/documentation/cli.unix.object-storage.md

     demorama
     demorama2

-A long listing of containers will give you the bytes and object count in that container:
+To list available containers with their byte and object count values:

     $ hpcloud list -l
       +-------------------+-------+------+